 The Delta Institute’s Phosphorus Prioritization Plan provides 12 nutrient loading priority areas in the Big Green Lake watershed (discussed in Section 5.A.ii).
 These are areas most likely to erode based on soil types, land use, slope and other parameters based on the EVAAL model.
 The LMPT will target BMPs in these areas whenever possible to maximize efficiencies.

 Additionally, the 2015 SWAT model identifies areas with higher phosphorus loading.
-The LMPT will target BMPs in these priority areas whenever possibleP..
+The LMPT will target BMPs in these priority areas whenever possible to achieve this Plan’s phosphorus reduction goals.

 Stream Bank Restoration in Stream Priority Areas

 The LMPT conducted a detailed streambank inventory of all named streams in the watershed, as discussed in Section 5.C.iii.
-This data was used to create a ranking of actively eroding streambank. . .
+This data was used to create a ranking of actively eroding streambank.
+However, since the survey was conducted additional highly eroded sections of streambank have been observed.
+To ensure the resources as applied to the most highly eroded areas the LMPT recommends that stream restoration plans be created on a subwatershed basis in close temporal relation to planned activities.

-Whenever possible, areas that are ranked highest for erosion will be targeted first.
+Whenever possible, areas that are ranked highest for erosion will be targeted first for streambank restoration practices.

 Buffer Priority Areas

 The Green Lake Land Conservation Department is launching a Green Lake Buffer Program in 2019.
 In determining where to cost-share these buffers, the department will use their Green Lake County Buffer Ranking Calculator to award buffer priority areas with more points in its ranking process.

+Whether through this new Green Lake County program and additional programs, buffer strips, prairie strips, easements, and other management practices to take selected areas of land out of intensive agricultural production to establish perennial vegetation are important measures to protect Green Lake.
+Buffers will not only reduce the existing agriculture acres pollutant loads, but also can treat/reduce upgradient cropland runoff from reaching surface waters.

 BMPs in the County Highway K Marsh Sub-Watershed

 The restoration of the CKM is a priority for the LMPT.
-To reduce phosphorus loading from this major inlet, the LMPT will target BMPs in the CKM sub-watershed, which includes Roy, Wuerches, and Spring Creeks and their sub-watersheds.the CKM
+To reduce phosphorus loading from this major inlet, the LMPT will target BMPs in the CKM sub-watershed, which includes Roy, Wuerches, and Spring Creeks and their sub-watersheds.

+Additionally, new technology, retrofitted practices, and/or strategic removal of legacy phosphorus sediment in the subwatershed and the CKM will help to expedite the decreased loading of phosphorus from this subwatershed.
+Pilot projects and feasibility studies may be required to implement new approaches to this critical area.

 Other Areas of Phosphorus Loading Reduction

-City of Green Lake
+City of Green Lake and Ripon

 While there are no non-regulated urban phosphorus reductions include in provided target reductions, the LMPT will work with the City of Ripon and City of Green Lake to reduce phosphorus loading to Big Green Lake to the maximum extent practicable.